How Do You Rank for Position Zero on Google?

 If you follow the steps above and keep creating valuable content, you are likely to rise in the Google rankings, and eventually, achieve position zero for some keywords.

-Once you have an idea of what it is that is working best, you can start planning out the next campaign for your content that follows the same pattern.
+Once you have an idea of what it is that is working best for featured snippet optimization, you can start planning out the next campaign for your content that follows the same pattern.

 Position Zero is Not a Save All